ravachol/kew/SECURITY.md

 ## Reporting a Bug

-We are grateful for the testing and analysis carried out by the community.
-All bug reports are taken seriously.

-Normally, bugs can be filed directly in the public GitHub issue tracker, but if you believe there is a security impact, please instead contact us at cuemusicplayer@proton.me.
+If you find a security related issue, please contact us at cuemusicplayer@proton.me.

-We will most likely respond within 48 hours, but since cue is a volunteer project, please allow up to a week for those rare times we're away from the keyboard or general connectivity.

 When a fix is published, you will receive credit under your real name or bug tracker handle in GitHub.
 If you prefer to remain anonymous or pseudonymous,